jonathan-sheets/movie_api/README.md

 https://flixnet-2020.herokuapp.com/

 ## Documentation
-JSDoc documentation can be found in the "out" directory.
-Additional details regarding API endpoints and request/response information can be found in the documentation.html file in the "public" directory.
+JSDoc documentation can be found in the "_out_" directory.
+Additional details regarding API endpoints and request/response information can be found in the _documentation.html_ file in the "_public_" directory.

-See index.js file for the logic pertaining to each API endpoint.
+See the _index.js_ file for the logic pertaining to each API endpoint.